duganchen/fzf_preview/README.md

 A previewer for FZF.

-Note that the current implementation does *not* support terminals other than Kitty and Ghostty.
+Note that the current implementation supports only the Kitty protocol, and has been tested only in Ghostty.

 Copy the scripts to a directory on your PATH.